nar10z/go-accumulator/README.md

 - Storage fills up to the maximum value (**flushSize**).
 - The interval during which the data is accumulated (**flushInterval**) passes

+The accumulator provides 2 methods:

+- AddAsync - adding data without waiting for execution
+- AddSync - adding data with a wait for execution

 ## Example

 ```go